raul-izquierdo/english/sources/grammar/Parts of Speech/Linking Words.md

     ?
 En lo que respecta al proyecto, todo va bien : `As far as the project is concerned, everything is going well` - `As for the project...`
     ?
 En lo que a mi respecta, el proyecto va bien : `As far as I'm concerned, the project is going well` - `As for me, ...`

-o, mejor dicho, ...
-    !
-JAMAS _better said_ No existe!!!
-    = ..., or rather, ...
-    ?
-Me gusta la playa, o mejor dicho, la amo : `I like the beach, or rather, I love it`

 después de todo = after all (clarifica)
     ?
 Parecía desinteresado, pero después de todo, solo era tímido : `He seemed uninterested, but after all, he was just shy`